Aureliano Bombarely, Principal Investigator, CSIC Professor at IBMCP.

-Tomas Hasing, PhD Student.
-“Genome Evolution in Plant Domestication using Sinningia speciosa as Model”.
+- Tomas Hasing, (PhD Student at Virginia Tech.
+Graduated in the fall of 2019).
+Tomas’ work was focused in the project “Genome Evolution in Plant Domestication using Sinningia speciosa as Model”.

 - Silvia Manrique (Visiting Postdoctoral Researcher, Università degli Studi di Milano, Italy;).
 Dr. Manrique is focused in the study of the molecular mechanisms involved in the plant reproduction, specifically in the ovule development using Arabidopsis thaliana as model.
 She is a postdoctoral researcher in the laboratory of the Prof. Lucia Colombo in the Department of Biosciences of the Università degli Studi di Milano, Italy.

 - Alicia Talavera-Juez (Visiting PhD student, IHSM-La Mayora, Spain; May 2017 – August 2017 and May 2018 – July 2018).
 Her main interests lie in the field of biodiversity, genomics, molecular breeding and bioinformatics.
 She is currently working in her dissertation supervised by Iñaki Hormaza & Antonio Matas within the project “Selection of plant material and optimization of the production in subtropical fruit crops”.
 More information can be found at Research Gate